w3f/Grants-Program/applications/subquery.md

 ### Overview
 Almost every substrate project has a need to process and query data.
-SubQuery is a open-sourced tool to fill the blank of this area as a complete solution and should be core infrastructure for the Polkadot ecosystem.
+SubQuery is a open-sourced tool to fill the blank of this area as a complete solution and will become core infrastructure for the Polkadot ecosystem.
 We expect it to cover how to Extract, Transform, Persist, and Query data in the beginning and how to Connect and Present data in the future.

+Subquery is NOT an ETL tool, the persisted data is minimized and shaped from the perspective of how it will be used.

+Subquery aims to support all substrate-compatible networks.

 ### Project Details
 In this proposal, we provide a complete workflow to create a live data query system.